 Getting the most out of kindergarten

-One in five Victorian children starts school ‘developmentally vulnerable’, according to the 2015 Australian Early Development Census, and the impact of this can be felt across a lifetime.
+One in five Victorian children start school ‘developmentally vulnerable’, according to the 2015 Australian Early Development Census, and the impact of this can be felt across a lifetime.

 Quality early learning programs, especially kindergarten, make the world of difference when it comes to supporting children’s learning and development.
-We know that a child’s early learning experiences are crucial to their success in later life, and educators build and shape those skills that will see them flourish.
+School Readiness Funding acknowledges that children’s early learning experiences are crucial to their success in later life, and educators build and shape those skills that will see children flourish.

-School readiness funding is designed to give all Victorian children an equal chance to develop their confidence, resilience and readiness to learn by providing all services with a funded kindergarten program with extra resources to support children with the greatest need.
+School Readiness Funding is designed to give all Victorian children an equal chance to thrive by providing all kindergartens with extra resourcing to improve educational outcomes for children.

-Services will be able to use their funding to support children in their kindergarten program, with an initial focus on three priority areas that are essential for child development and school readiness:
+Kindergarten services will be able to use their funding to support the cohort of children in their kindergarten program, with an initial focus on three priority areas that are essential for children’s learning and development: